liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 Note: Our `addEvent` method only sets the creation data and modified date of the Event.
 It doesn't populate its name and description, or associate a location with it.
 We could overload `addEvent` by creating another `addEvent` method that takes name, description, and a location ID as parameters.
-In this method we could call the `eventPersistence` object's `create` method to create a new Event.
+In this method, we could call the `eventPersistence` object's `create` method to create a new Event.
 Then we could use the method's parameters to populate the new Event's name, description, and a location ID fields and return the Event.